alhassanalbadri/fsm-visualizer/README.md

 # FSM Visualizer

-Welcome to **FSM Visualizer**, a lightweight and user-friendly tool for creating and visualizing finite state machines (FSMs).
-Whether you're working on an LR(1) parser output or simply need a quick FSM diagram, this tool is designed to streamline your workflow without unnecessary barriers.
+Welcome to **FSM Visualizer**, a versatile tool for creating and visualizing finite state machines (FSMs).
+Whether you're designing complex parsers or simple state diagrams, this tool is built to enhance your workflow with ease and efficiency.

 ---